 Neuronal polarity during development

 Early in neuronal development, neurites become polarized into dendrites and the axon.
 One fundamental event involves the targeting of sodium channels to the initial segment of the axon, a site that may function as the zone of action potential initiation.
 In the figure above a motor neuron has been cultured from embryonic spinal cord.
-After 4 days in vitro the cell was labeled with antibodies against neurofilaments (red) and sodium channels (green).
+After 4 days in vitro the cell was labeled with antibodies against sodium channels (red) and MAP2, a somatodendritic marker (green).
 Only one neurite, destined to be the axon, has the cluster of sodium channels.
 In contrast with the situation at nodes of Ranvier, this channel clustering occurs independently of glial cells.

 Cell labeled with antibodies against neurofilaments (red) and sodium channels (green) after 4 days in vitro.